reallyreadit/blog/_posts/2020-11-02-how-readup-knows-whether-or-not-youve-read-an-article.markdown

 ---
 layout: post
 title: How Readup Knows Whether or Not You've Read an Article
+description: A deep dive into Readup's read-tracking technology.
 date: 2020-11-02
 author: Jeff Camera
 ---